 Our district buildings and facilities are closed to the public during the cancellation of classes.

 The Averill Park Central School District considers playgrounds located on our campuses to be closed as well.
 We will not be disinfecting or cleaning them as our focus is currently on the inside of our buildings.
 We realize that we will not be able to strictly enforce the closure of these playgrounds, but we strongly discourage the use of them as the COVID-19 virus can live on metal and plastic for an extended period of time.
 For information on this, visit here or here.

-All practices and any other athletic events have been suspended effective immediately until at least March 30.
+All practices and any other athletic events have been suspended effective immediately through the end of the 2019-2020 school year.
 The health and safety of our student-athletes is our top priority.
 Updates will be posted as they become available.

 ABOUT CORONAVIRUS (COVID-19)

 2019 coronavirus disease (COVID-19) is a respiratory disease that can lead to fever, coughing, trouble breathing and/or shortness of breath.
 While many of cases lead to mild symptoms, there can be life-threatening cases, especially among older adults and those who have serious chronic medical conditions like heart disease, diabetes and lung disease.

 Coronaviruses are a large family of viruses that are common in people and many different species of animals.
 The new strand is a “novel” coronavirus that originated in China late in 2019.